biplab37/FRGn/docs/src/installation.md

 ```julia-repl
 julia> push!(LOAD_PATH,location/to/the/file)
 ```
-One should add this line to the file "~/.julia/config/startup.jl" to avoid running the command in each julia session.
+One should add this line to the file `~/.julia/config/startup.jl` to avoid running the command in each Julia session.

  - After that you can add this package
 ```julia-repl